TBrickey/Project_One/README.md

 Through our analysis we were able to identify key features homeowners were interested in investing in.

- Below is the presentation sharing our findings: Housing Analysis
+ Below is the presentation sharing our findings: https://docs.google.com/presentation/d/1al7iQjorKk0rlzWWw_5Z_s1t9EO_QB72bG_a10n2us4/edit?usp=sharing